faridatl/Machine-Learning/README.md

 Decision Trees:
 [Provide insights into the Decision Trees project, discussing the context and any interesting findings.]

+## Linear Discriminant Analysis(LDA) & Quadratic Discriminant Analysis(QDA):
+The Iris Species dataset includes three types of iris species with 50 samples each as well as some properties about each flower.
+Therer are 4 features/attributes and three classes.
+A 5-Fold cross-validation to evaluate the classification performance of a Linear Discriminant Analysis and Quadratic Discriminant Analysis classifier will be carried out.
+The best classifier will be determined based on model performance as well as taking into account each classifiers Confusion Matrix, sensitivity, specificity, total accuracy, F1-score, ROC & AUC curve, and overall model performance.

 🛠️ Technologies Used:

 Python: Leveraging the power of Pandas, NumPy, and Scikit-Learn.